-Supplementary Explanation Briefing by the Representative Directors Regular Investor Briefings for Individual Investors The Company holds online investor briefings and facilities tours for its shareholders.
-Additionally, it discloses business performances and other matters on the web pages exclusively for individual investors.
-The Company shelved a tour for its shareholders in 2022, as it did in 2021, considering the COVID-19 pandemic.
-Yes Regular Investor Briefings for Analysts and Institutional Investors The Company holds briefing sessions mainly by means of telephone conference after the announcement of earnings.
+Supplementary Explanation Briefing by the Representative Directors Regular Investor Briefings for Individual Investors Along with holding online investor briefings and making archived recordings of briefings available, the Company hosts web pages exclusively for individual investors.
+Introducing businesses and performance highlights, these pages also contain information on the Company's policy regarding shareholder returns and other areas of interest.
+Yes Regular Investor Briefings for Analysts and Institutional Investors The Company holds briefing sessions mainly by means of web conferences after the announcement of earnings.
 One-on-one meetings are also held regarding both performance and ESG-related matters.
-Telephone and web conference tool are used as meeting methods considering the COVID-19 pandemic.
-Yes Regular Investor Briefings for Overseas Investors In addition to the aforementioned briefings following announcement of earnings, the Company situationally holds briefing sessions for overseas institutional investors and one-on-one meetings by telephone or web conference regarding both performance and ESG- related matters.
+Meetings via telephone, web conference tools or in-person are available depending on investor preference.
+Yes Regular Investor Briefings for Overseas Investors In addition to the aforementioned briefings following announcement of earnings, the Company may hold briefing sessions for overseas institutional investors and one-on-one meetings by telephone or web conference regarding both performance and ESG-related matters, depending on the situation.
 Yes Publication of IR Materials on the Company Website The Company publishes earnings reports, other timely disclosure materials, materials used at earnings briefings, as well as the Annual Securities Reports or quarterly securities reports, and the Notice of Convocation for Annual General Meetings.
-N/A Establishment of Division and/or Manager in charge of IR The Company has appointed an IR contact personnel at the Media & Investor Relations Division who reports to the Senior Vice President, Corporate Communications.
-N/A Other Although the Company already has been practicing fair information disclosure to all investors including shareholders, it has established necessary regulations and others as well as informed relevant officers and employees of these regulations since the introduction of the rules of Article 27-36 of the Financial Instruments and Exchange Act (so-called Fair Disclosure Rules.)
+N/A Establishment of Division and/or Manager in charge of IR The Company has appointed an IR contact personnel at the Investor & Media Relations Division who reports to the Senior Vice President, Corporate Communications.
+N/A Other Although the Company already has been practicing fair information disclosure to all investors including shareholders, it has established necessary regulations and others as well as informing relevant officers and employees of these regulations since the introduction of the rules of Article 27-36 of the Financial Instruments and Exchange Act (so-called Fair Disclosure Rules.)
 N/A